Learn our story, from the beginning and into the future.

 Served on the 2015-16 National Funeral Directors Association Advocacy Committee

-David and his wife, Valerie Yvonne Camp Roach (formerly of Newnan), have two daughters: Kimberly (“Kimmie”) Roach who graduated from Trinity Chapel, and is now a Senior at Kennesaw State University, and Jordan Roach who graduated from Hillgrove High School in Powder Springs, is a Junior at Berry College where she is a Cheerleader.
-Their family resides in the Oakleigh Community in Powder Springs.
+David and his wife, Valerie Yvonne Camp Roach (formerly of Newnan), have two daughters: Kimberly (“Kimmie”) Roach who graduated from Kennesaw State University, and is now a teacher in the Cherokee County, and Jordan Roach, who graduated from Berry College in Rome.
+David and Val reside in the Oakleigh Community in Powder Springs.
 David enjoys flying, golf and spending time at the beach with his family.

 Chris Messina, F.D., C.C.O.

 Chris is a lifelong resident of Cobb County.
 A 1986 graduate of R.L.
 Osborne High School, he attended Southern Tech before entering the funeral business at Winkenhofer-McCurdy Funeral Home in Smyrna.
 After graduating from Gupton-Jones College of Funeral Service in Atlanta, Chris managed Winkenhofer Pine Ridge Funeral Home in Kennesaw from 1991 until 2005.
 He is a Past President of the Kennesaw Business Association and the Kennesaw Optimist Club.
-He married Christa Rabern in 1993, and has two sons, Hayden and Cameron.
-Hayden graduated from Harrison High School, and now attends Kennesaw State University, and Cameron is a sophomore at Harrison, where he plays football and lacrosse.
-Chris serves on the Harrison Football Booster Club as Secretary and on the Harrison High School Council as Chair Person.
+He married Christa Rabern in 1993, and has two sons, Hayden and Cameron, who both graduated from Harrison High School.
+Chris formerly served on the Harrison Football Booster Club as Secretary and on the Harrison High School Council as Chair Person.
 He was named Harrison High School's Volunteer of the Year for 2014-2015.
-His family resides in Powder Springs, and are members of Burnt Hickory Baptist Church.
+His family resides in Dallas, and are members of Burnt Hickory Baptist Church.
 He joined the staff of West Cobb Funeral Home and Crematory as General Manager in January of 2006. [email protected]

 Bennitt G. Walker, II, F.D., C.C.O.